Self-Training for Class-Incremental Semantic Segmentation: Acknowledgment

-\begin{IEEEbiography}[{ }]{Xialei Liu} is a post-doc in University of Edinburgh.
-He obtained his PhD at the Universitat Autonoma de Barcelona in 2019.
-He received an M.S. degree in Control Engineering from Northwestern Polytechnical University in 2016 and a second M.S. in Computer Vision from Universitat Autonoma de Barcelona in 2016.
-He received his B.S. degree Northwestern Polytechnical University, Xi'an, China in 2013.
-His research interests include image quality assessment, crowd counting, self-supervised learning, lifelong learning and GANs. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Xialei Liu} is currently an associate professor at Nankai University, Tianjin, China.
+Before that, he was a post-doc research associate at University of Edinburgh, Edinburgh, UK.
+He obtained his PhD at the Autonomous University of Barcelona in 2020, Barcelona, Spain.
+He received B.S. and M.S. degrees at Northwestern Polytechnical University in 2013 and 2016, respectively, Xi'an, China.
+His research interests include lifelong learning, self-supervised learning, few-shot learning, long-tailed learning, and many applications (classification, detection, segmentation, crowd counting, image quality assessment, etc). \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Joost van de Weijer} received the Ph.D. degree from the University of Amsterdam in 2005.
-Then he was a Marie Curie Intra-European Fellow with the LEAR Team, INRIA Rhone-Alpes, France.
-From 2008 to 2012, he was a Ramon y Cajal Fellow at the Universitat Autònoma de Barcelona, Barcelona, where he is currently a Senior Scientist at the Computer Vision Center and member of the LAMP Team. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Joost van de Weijer} received the Ph.D. degree from the University of Amsterdam in 2005, Amsterdam, Netherlands.
+He was a Marie Curie Intra-European Fellow at INRIA Rhone-Alpes, France, and from 2008 to 2012 was a Ramon y Cajal Fellow at the Universitat Autònoma de Barcelona, Barcelona, Spain, where he is currently a Senior Scientist at the Computer Vision Center and leader of the Learning and Machine Perception (LAMP) Team.
+His main research directions are color in computer vision, continual learning, active learning, and domain adaptation. \end{IEEEbiography}